tonyabracadabra/tonyabracadabra/README.md

 ## What's more?
 - We are hiring machine learning / full stack engineers, we welcome Rustaceans, Gophers and Pythonistatisticians (sorry for making up that word!) to join us building the vibrant future of human centered decision making.
-- I am open for a coffee chat on random stuff (I am Hangzhou based right now) or zoom catch up, grab my time [here](https://calendly.com/tongxupeng-cpu/30).
+- Open for a coffee chat on random stuff (I am Hangzhou based right now) or zoom catch up, grab my time [here](https://calendly.com/tongxupeng-cpu/30).

 <br></br>